jasonmooney/claude_agent_release_notes/cisco-mds-release-agent/CHANGE.md

 Changed: Added initial project structure and SRS document details.
 Modified Files: CHANGE.md
 GitHub Commit Summary: Initial project structure and SRS document created for Cisco MDS Release Note Agentic System.

+---

+Date: 2025-05-25 15:48:00
+Requested by: jasmoone
+Prompt: Fix AttributeError in main.py where 'DataConsolidationAgent' object has no attribute 'get_consolidated_data'
+Reasoning: The main.py file was attempting to call a non-existent method `get_consolidated_data()` on the DataConsolidationAgent class.
+The consolidated data is stored as an attribute `consolidated_data`, not accessed through a method.
+This caused an AttributeError when trying to run the application.
+Changed: Modified main.py to access the `consolidated_data` attribute directly instead of calling the non-existent `get_consolidated_data()` method.
+Modified Files: src/main.py
+GitHub Commit Summary: Fix AttributeError by accessing consolidated_data attribute instead of calling non-existent method